Honoring Our Soldiers

 How prophetic his comments were.
 I remember that our mantra at MCI wasn’t, “We’re going to beat AT&T;” it was, “We’re creating a brand new way to communicate.”
 The latter statement was much more motivating for us.

-This week, ask yourself if you’re competing or creating.
+Ask yourself if you’re competing or creating.
 Are you spending more time thinking about how to beat out your co-workers for the next promotion or creating new and different ways to work with your fellow team members?
 Maybe you’re thinking of creating something in your life that has nothing to do with your job.
 How about finding ways to nurture that creativity by spending time coming up with new ideas?

 Maybe your job is to study what the competition is doing to give you an advantage.
 How about thinking about what your competition is not doing?
 Is there space in your market to create a niche no one else has thought of yet?
 Some companies have “idea rooms” where employees can go to for a week and do nothing but draw, paint, write and so on to come up with new product ideas, creative organizational structures and innovative services.
 How about giving yourself free license to spend time creating something new?